j4880k/camp_registration/README.md

  From paranoia I left some files out that you will need to create if you build this up like : config/initializers/secret_token.rb

+ 2012.12.12 - Decent progress on a simple shopping cart experience.